15% OFF YOUR FIRST ORDER

 Another way to check if the product you are about to buy contains trans fat is to look for the words “partially hydrogenated oils”.
 This is a sure-fire way to know, as the process of partial hydrogenation adds trans fats to the oil.

 As stated above, soybean oil can be either organic, partially hydrogenated or fully hydrogenated.
 Partially hydrogenated soybean oil means that the oil has had hydrogen pumped into it in order to make it more stable.
 However, ironically, with more stability comes more danger to your health.
-The trans fats that partial hydrogenation breed can cause numerous health concerns and diseases such as obesity, asthma, heart disease, diabetes, cancer, compromised immune system, increased levels of LDL cholesterol and fertility issues.
+The trans fats that partial hydrogenation breed can cause numerous health concerns and diseases such as obesity, asthma, heart disease, diabetes, compromised immune system, increased levels of LDL cholesterol and fertility issues.

 What’s the takeaway?
 If you are going to use soybean oil, always stick to organic.
 Also, look out for trans fats on the products you purchase by checking the ingredients for partially hydrogenated soybean oil – and stay far, far away.